slawekradzyminski/awesome-testing.com/mentoring.md

 ---
-title: "Consulting & Mentoring Services"
+title: "Mentoring Services"
 layout: page
-permalink: /consulting/
+permalink: /mentoring/
 ---

-As a Senior Staff Test Engineer with extensive experience in test automation and AI-driven testing, I offer specialized consulting and mentoring services to help teams and individuals excel in software quality assurance.
+As a Senior Staff Test Engineer with extensive experience in test automation, I offer specialized consulting and mentoring services to help teams and individuals excel in software quality assurance.

 ## Service Offerings

 ### 1-on-1 Mentoring
-**250 PLN / 60€ / £50 per hour**
+**300 PLN / 75€ / £65 / $85 per hour**

 Personalized career development and skill enhancement tailored to your professional goals: